Diagnostic Medical Sonography

 The Diagnostic Medical Sonography Program of Foothill College is dedicated to the integration of didactic, laboratory, and clinical objectives with emphasis on the clinical aspect of Diagnostic Medical Sonography.
-These objectives are designed to prepare competent entry-level Diagnostic Medical sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+These objectives are designed to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the abdominal-extended and obstetrics and gynecology sonography concentrations.
 The program strives to strengthen its role as a principal community resource by providing this program as well as continuing education to meet individual and collective needs.

 The program goals include: